The Real Estate Investment Structure Taxation Review: Italy

 - capital gains realised on the disposal of real estate properties held for lease or of participations in SIIQs, SIINQs, qualifying REIFs and qualifying SICAFs.

-The asset test and the profit test must be verified on the basis of each year's financial statements, starting from the first year of application of the SIIQ regime.
+The asset test and the profit test must be verified on the basis of each year's financial statements.

 The asset and profit tests must be satisfied also by SIINQs.